 If you are allocating less than 14% of your revenue to marketing, you are shorting yourself, and your marketing efforts will likely be significantly less effective than they should be.

 For this article, let's assume that you are properly allocating 14% to marketing.
 The first thing to analyze in the marketing strategy of any business is the effectiveness of the current program.
 We typically start by analyzing your website to be sure that:

 - The website communicates well to the visitors and is easy to navigate

 - The site is found well in the organic rankings and generates traffic

 - The marketing language is formed so that it converts visitors to patients

 Your website should be generating enough traffic so that you can “nurture” the visitors that don’t convert on the first visit with emails, texts and voicemails.
 This is critical.
-Statistically, a very good website for an integrated chiropractor will convert 5.31% of visitors to appointments on their first visit.
+Statistically, a very good website for a chiropractor will convert 5.31% of visitors to appointments on their first visit.

 Unfortunately, many sites are not extremely effective and therefore convert less than 2% and the least effective convert less than 1%.
 This means that no matter how great your website, in the best-case scenario, nearly 95% of all visitors leave the site without reaching out to the practice.

 New patient flow may be good with a 5% conversion rate depending on the area where your practice resides.
 Website traffic is somewhat dependent upon population.
 If the population in your area is 2 million people, you will get more traffic than a chiropractor in a market with 20,000 people.
 There are simply more people in larger areas that need treatment on any given day.